AADILcrackstheweb/Trial-Repo-II-CSE-G1/README.md

 # Trial-Repo-II-CSE-G1
-for second year cse g1
+This repository is for second year CSE G1.
+Enjoy Hacktoberfest!